 We at Portland Psychotherapy are very proud of what we are creating here.
 We are fortunate to be able to do what we love doing, in a beautiful setting among colleagues that we care about and who all share a similar vision.
 We are very honored to be able to do this work and are grateful to those, especially the clients that we serve, who make it possible.

-For those who are interested, we have published a description of our business model in a professional journal.
-Here’s the citation for where you can find it:
+For those who are interested, we have published descriptions of our business model in professional outlets:

 - LeJeune, J.T., & Luoma, J.B.
 (2015).
 The Integrated Scientist-Practitioner: A New Model for Combining Research and Clinical Practice in Fee-For-Service Settings.
 Professional Psychology Research & Practice46(6), 421-428.
 Download here.

 - LeJeune, J.T. & Luoma, J.B.
 (2017).
 Using social enterprise concepts to create a sustainable culture to fund research in a fee-for-service setting .
 In R.T.
 Codd (Ed.), Practice-Based Research: A Guide for Clinicians.Routledge Press.